Макеты страниц

 Fig. 3.17.

 3.113.
-Four identical metal plates are located in air at equal distances $d$ from one another.
-The area of each plate is equal to $S$.
-Find the capacitance of the system between points $A$ and $B$ if the plates are interconnected as shown
+Four identical metal plates are located in air at equal distances from one another.
+The area of each plate is equal to .
+Find the capacitance of the system between points and if the plates are interconnected as shown

 (a) in Fig. 3.18a; (b) in Fig. 3.18b.